Make a large and luscious pinecone wreath for Fall and than turn it into the perfect Christmas wreath in an instant.

 Hi you guys.
 Thanks all for your love for my numbered pillows it was fun making them and I do see some more pillows in my future.
-If you’d like to see one of those pillows in your future don’t forget to check yesterday’s post for the instructions on how you can win one of them.

 But the topic of today is about another hobby of mine and that is making wreaths.